Buy Bitcoin in Canada

 • First-time transfers get flagged.
 A first payment to a new exchange payee is a classic fraud trigger, especially if the amount is large or unusual for the account.

 • Wires depend on cutoffs.
-Wire delays are common after cutoff times or when references and beneficiary fields do not match the deposit instructions.
+Wire delays are common after business-hours cutoffs or when references and beneficiary fields do not match the deposit instructions exactly.

 • Start with a small Interac e-Transfer test deposit, then scale up once it credits cleanly.